Please read this essential information before booking your ticket/s

 Will I have to wear a face covering?

-Yes.
-We ask that you bring a face covering to wear for the duration of your time on the Trent Vineyard site.
+We ask that you enter the venue wearing a face covering and continue to wear it for the duration of your time in a Trent Vineyard venue.
+If you require a ‘face covering exempt’ lanyard please ask the Connect team on arrival.

 Will there be childcare provided?

-Your children are welcome to come with you if they have booked a ticket, but there will be no childcare provided and they will need to remain with you at all times.
+Your children are welcome to come with you if they have booked a ticket and they will need to remain with you at all times.
+However, you can now book children into Trent Kids and Trent Youth.
+Limited places are available.
+Please use the booking links on the web page.

 Will toilets be open?